-A fishing boat and 9.9 hp motor are required with each houseboat charter, by Coast Guard rules.
-You may either bring your own or rent one.
-Multiple boats, larger boats, runabouts, bass boats and pontoon boats are easily towed behind the houseboat with the tow bar supplied.
+Coast Guard rules require a fishing boat and a 9.9 hp motor with each houseboat charter.
+You may either bring your own or rent one from us.
+Multiple boats, larger boats, runabouts, bass boats, and pontoon boats are easily towed behind the houseboat with the tow bar supplied.

 Are there generators?

-The Deluxe and Hot Tub Sportcruisers and all Sunseekers, Suncruisers and the Voyagaire are equipped with a primary marine generator.
+All Voyagaire Houseboats come equipped with a primary marine generator.
 These are installed below the deck with sound shields and rubber isolation mounts.
 The noise produced within the houseboat is comparable to a refrigerator.
-The generator charges the house batteries and operates your air conditioning, TV/DVD, most appliances and any other items you may bring from home that must be plugged in.
+The generator charges the house batteries and operates your air conditioning, TV/DVD, most appliances, and any other items you may bring from home that must be plugged in.

 How many people can we have on a houseboat?